Enews - 29 July 2013

 In order to register their medical device, be certified to a Quality Management System and/or attain certification to the GDPMD, medical device organizations will need to appoint a Conformity Assessment Body.

 Gary Slack, Global Director of Medical Devices at BSI said: “The new regulatory requirements will ensure the safety, effectiveness and quality of medical devices being imported, developed and manufactured in Malaysia.
 By implementing and enshrining regulation at a local level, Malaysia can make more informed choices on the medical devices used within their healthcare system.
 BSI Group is delighted to be one of the first Conformity Assessment Bodies registered.
-This appointment is a great honor, further enabling BSI’s expertise to help protect even more patients globally by ensuring their safety is always the paramount consideration.”
+This appointment is a great honour, further enabling BSI’s expertise to help protect even more patients globally by ensuring their safety is always the paramount consideration.”

 An additional benefit of implementing a globally harmonized approach to regulating medical devices in Malaysia is that it will help facilitate the export of locally manufactured products worldwide.